-- 246S.
-Introduction to Sociology.
-A basic introductory sociology course.
-First Semester. - 244S.
+- 244S.
 Contemporary Social Trends.
 Trends in various American social institutions.
 First Semester. - 250S.
 Social Differentiation.
 Descriptions and theories of class, caste, and ethnic structure.
 Second Semester. - 251S.
 Development of Sociological Thought.
 History of Sociology beginning with Comte and ending with contemporary schools.
 Second Semester. - 252S.
 The Community and the Small Group.
 Through the study of the small group to the analysis of the community.
 First Semester. - 260S.
 Readings in Sociology.
 Review reading on major sociological concepts.
 (Only for Sociology Seniors.)
+Second Semester.

-Second Semester. - 261S.
+- 261S.
 Methods of Sociological Research.
 Interview, scaling, sampling and other methods.
-First Semester.

-- 265S.
+First Semester. - 264S.
+Introduction to Sociology.
+A basic introductory sociology course.
+First Semester. - 265S.
 Sociology of Public Opinion and Political Institutions.
-Theory and Research in public opinion and mass communication media.
+Theory and research in public opinion and mass communication media.
 Prerequisite: 250s.
-First Semester. - 266S.
+First Semester. - 2665.
 Population.
 Theory and research methods in community and population studies.
 Prerequisite: Statistics. - 267S.
 Sociology of Family.
 Comparison of contemporary theories on family and case analysis. - 268S.
 Social Psychology.
 Study of motivation, perception, collective and criminal behavior as influenced by groups.
-First Semester.
+First Semester. - 270S.
+Seminar in Sociology.
+Research, reports, and discussion of special problems in sociology.
+Second Semester.